bbqkees/ems-esp-domoticz-plugin/README.md

 As I do not have an EMS thermostat myself, I would like to know if this works as intended.

 ## To Do List
-- Add the solar/mixer module devices.
+- Add the solar module device. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))
+- Add the mixer modules.
 - Add support for the DS18B20 temperature sensors. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))
 - Add the additional topics for controlling thermostat night/day settings.
-- Add support for multiple heating circuits. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))
+- Add support for multiple heating circuits (aside from hc1). (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))
 - Make the topics configurable. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))

 ## Credits